evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 According to the documentation
 > By adding the copy element to the properties section of a resource in your template, you can dynamically set the number of items for a property during deployment.
 You also avoid having to repeat template syntax.

-## Refactoring and conventions
+## Ineration two - refactoring

-So, the idea is that we introduce subnets configuration as an array of objects, move it to the parameters file and use `copy` functionality of ARM template to implement vnet resource.
+So, the idea is that we introduce subnets configuration as an array of objects, move it to the parameters file and use `copy` element of ARM template to implement vnet resource.

 Let's also define some conventions: